Excel is the Middle Ages

 No one likes ugly, complicated, oversized stuff.
 That's why most software fails.
 Ban the gas plants.
 If you want your team to adopt it quickly, choose a solution that is fun to use.

-Prefer a cloud solution that takes only 30 minutes to set up, another 30 minutes of demo to get your colleagues on board and less than 60 minutes to migrate your project to it.
-All this for about $10/month/user.
-This way, you keep the possibility to change at a lower cost if your needs evolve.
+Prefer a cloud solution that takes just 30 minutes to set up, another 30 minutes of demo to get your colleagues on board, and less than 60 minutes to migrate your project.
+All for around $10/month/user.
+This way, you keep the flexibility to change at lower cost, should your needs evolve.

 A software that requires 10 days to be installed by the IT department, 1 day of training and with a high license cost will significantly increase the risk of failure of your change.

 The right solution makes work more enjoyable.
-You must be able to enjoy using the software.
+You need to be able to look forward to using the software.
 The benefits in terms of time savings, quality of collaboration and follow-up should be obvious.
-At this point, the chosen solution is justified and profitable.
+At this point, the chosen solution is justified and cost-effective.

 Accompanying the deployment

-Even technically proficient teams are people of habit.
-A change plan is essential to integrate something new into the daily flow.
-If the project manager is the only person who touches the software, then it's a guaranteed failure.
+Even technically competent teams are people of habit.
+It' s essential to establish a change plan to integrate something new into the daily workflow.
+If the project manager is the only person who touches the software, it's a guaranteed failure.

 Resistance to change is the number one cause of failure in any transformation.
 Don't skimp on information and training.
 A failure always costs more than a change plan.